avelx/scalaMacros/README.md

 ** Scala compile time reflection

 ** TODO: synthesis a new type at the compile time / CT -> last 10 mins of the video

+*** Ideas
+* - evaluate if a method exists in the given instance name
+* - SQL queries / check correctness of the mapping etc